emmericp/MoonGen/README.md

 # Installation

 1. Install the dependencies (see below)
-2. git submodule update --init
 2. ./build.sh
+3. sudo ./bind-interfaces.sh
-3. ./setup-hugetlbfs.sh
+4. sudo ./setup-hugetlbfs.sh
-4. Run MoonGen from the build directory
+5. sudo ./build/MoonGen examples/l3-load-latency.lua 0 1

-Note: You can also use the script `bind-interfaces.sh` to bind all currently unused NICs (no routing table entry in the system) to DPDK/MoonGen. `build.sh` calls this script automatically.
+Note: You need to bind NICs to DPDK to use them. `bind-interfaces.sh` does this for all unused NICs (no routing table entry in the system).
-Use `deps/dpdk/tools/dpdk_nic_bind.py` to unbind NICs from the DPDK driver.
+Use `phobos/deps/dpdk/tools/dpdk-devbind.py` to manage NICs manually.

 ## Dependencies
-* gcc
+* gcc >= 4.8
 * make
 * cmake
 * kernel headers (for the DPDK igb-uio driver)
+* lspci (for `dpdk-devbind.py`)

 # Examples
 MoonGen comes with examples in the examples folder which can be used as a basis for custom scripts.

-    ./build/MoonGen ./examples/quality-of-service-test.lua 0 1
+    ./build/MoonGen ./examples/l3-load-latency.lua 0 1

 The two command line arguments are the transmission and reception ports.
 MoonGen prints all available ports on startup, so adjust this if necessary.

-Note that we recently changed our internal API and some example scripts are outdated or even broken.
-See [issue #47](https://github.com/emmericp/MoonGen/issues/47) for details.
-However, `quality-of-service-test.lua` is always kept up to date and uses most important features.
+You can also check out the examples of the [Phobos](https://github.com/Phobos-Framework/phobos) project.
+All Phobos scripts are also valid MoonGen scripts as MoonGen extends Phobos.

 # Frequently Asked Questions

 ### Which NICs do you support?
 Basic functionality is available on all [NICs supported by DPDK](http://dpdk.org/doc/nics).
-Hardware timestamping is currently supported and tested on Intel 82599, X540 and 82580 chips.
+Hardware timestamping is currently supported and tested on Intel igb, ixgbe, and i40e NICs.
+However, support for specific features vary between models.
+Use ``test-timestamping-capabilities.lua`` in ``examples/timestamping-tests`` to find out what your NIC supports.
-Hardware rate control is supported and tested on Intel 82599 and X540 chips.
+Hardware rate control is supported and tested on Intel ixgbe and i40e NICs.

-### How is MoonGen different from SnabbSwitch?
-[SnabbSwitch](https://github.com/SnabbCo/snabbswitch) is a framework for packet-processing in Lua.
-There are a few important differences:

-* MoonGen comes with explicit multi-core support in its API, SnabbSwitch does not
-* MoonGen focuses on efficient packet generation, SnabbSwitch is a more generic framework
-* Our API is designed for packet-generation tasks, i.e. writing a packet generator script for MoonGen is a lot easier than writing one for SnabbSwitch
-* We implement driver-like functionality for hardware functions required by packet generators: timestamping, rate control, and packet filtering
-* SnabbSwitch reimplements the NIC driver in Lua, we rely on the DPDK driver for most parts

-### Why does MoonGen use DPDK instead of SnabbSwitch as driver?
-We decided for DPDK as back end for the following reasons:

-* DPDK is faster for raw packet IO.
-This is not really a drawback for the use cases SnabbSwitch is designed for where IO is only a small part of the processing.
-However, for packet generation, especially with small packets, the share of packet IO is significant and the performance of SnabbSwitch is not sufficient here.
-* DPDK provides a stable and mature code base whereas SnabbSwitch is a relatively young project.
-* DPDK currently supports more NICs (with stable and mature drivers) than SnabbSwitch.
-(We do not want to write our own drivers or debug existing ones.)
-* Lack of multi-core support.
-(Only possible by starting SnabbSwitch more than once.)

-Note that this might change.
-Using DPDK also comes with disadvantages like its bloated build system and configuration.
+### What's the difference between MoonGen and Phobos?
+MoonGen builds on [Phobos](https://github.com/Phobos-Framework/phobos) by extending it with features for packet generators such as software rate control and software timestamping.

+If you want to write a packet generator or test your application: use MoonGen.
+If you want to prototype DPDK applications: use [Phobos](https://github.com/Phobos-Framework/phobos).

 # References
 [1] Paul Emmerich, Sebastian Gallenmüller, Daniel Raumer, Florian Wohlfart, and Georg Carle.
 MoonGen: A Scriptable High-Speed Packet Generator, 2015.
 IMC 2015.
 [Available online](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf).
 [BibTeX](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015-BibTeX.txt).